 Adoption – Responding to relative intercountry adoption proposals

-Use this policy when whānau or family members want to adopt a tamaiti who is related to them from another country.
+Use this policy when whānau or family members want to adopt a tamaiti or rangatahi who is related to them from another country.

 You must ensure that the whānau or family is aware of the potentially long timeframes for getting a child study report from overseas and ask them to consider the impact of this on te tamaiti and themselves.